FAQs

 Q. How good of a cleaning is it?

-A. The dental cleaning we provide is very thorough, in fact identical to any dental cleaning service provided under anesthesia.
+A. The dental cleaning we provide is very thorough, in fact, identical to any dental cleaning service provided under anesthesia, except we do not use anesthesia.
 We clean all surfaces/aspects of each tooth, above and below the gum-line.
 All teeth are machine polished to smooth out the surface of the enamel.

 Q. Do you provide X-Rays?

-A. We do not because we believe that most of the pathology is visible, however, from time to time we do refer our pets for X-Rays and emergency dental services with their regular DVM if our DVM finds something of concern that is beyond what we can manage.
+A. We do not because we believe that most of the pathology is visible, however, from time to time we do refer our pets for X-Rays and emergency dental services with their regular DVM if our DVM finds something of concern that is beyond our scope of practice.

 Q. Why do Animal Hospitals charge so much for a cleaning?

 A. We can not answer for why animal hospitals charge so much but we can only assume that their overhead is astronomical.
-Often they will charge for the following: Office visit/exam, X-Rays, Anesthesia, Intubation, I.V., Pain Medication, Extractions, The cleaning, Antibiotics and on and on depending on the nature of the service.
+Often they will charge for the following: office visit/exam, X-Rays, anesthesia, intubation, I.V., pain medication, extractions, prophylaxis, antibiotics and on and on depending on the nature of the service.

 Q. Does my pet need antibiotics before/after treatment?

 A. At SCPD we believe that the use and over use of antibiotics is harmful to your pet.
-That being said, we do not usually recommend the use of antibiotics unless there is severe infection and that is a call that the on-site DVM will make and prescribe accordingly.
+That being said, we do not usually recommend the use of antibiotics unless there is severe infection present which our DVM will determine during the cleaning.

 Q. Is it customary to leave a tip?